Share

 • Critical Care

 In the event of major surgery, severe injury, trauma, or infection, your body’s natural immune response may kick into overdrive.
 This phenomenon is known as hyperinflammation – a condition where your system attacks the entire body, doing more harm than protecting.
-CytoSorb helps to control this response and stabilize your system, so your doctor can focus on the treatment you need to recover.
+CytoSorb supports achievement of control to help your doctor to focus on the treatment you need to recover.

 • Cardiovascular Care

 When managing a heart condition, part of your therapy may include medications like antithrombotics, which help prevent heart attack and stroke by thinning the blood.
 However, in planned or emergency surgery, these blood-thinner drugs can pose a risk of bleeding.
-CytoSorb helps remove these substances from your system so that you can be well on your way to healing.
+CytoSorb can help to remove these substances from your system to support your physician in managing your treatment.

 • Liver Care

 Liver dysfunction may have a variety of causes, including inherited conditions, infections e.g. with viruses, obesity, and alcohol abuse.
 When increased levels of liver toxins, such as bilirubin, accumulate in the bloodstream, your liver and other organs may suffer from toxic overload.
-CytoSorb helps remove these toxins so that liver function can be recovered more easily.
+CytoSorb can help reduce unphysiologic levels of certain toxins so that you may have better recovery of the liver function.

 • Kidney Care